 |

+It is the first time in Mix's illustrious history to outsource a portion of it's business to an external provider, and is testament to the faith that a dual listed company like Mix Telematics has with the reputation of Ec3.
+A long and successful partnership is envisaged, with a win:win outcome for both parties.
 It’s well known that folks born in economic prosperity of that post-war aftermath are called Baby Boomers.
 Their children comprise Generation X, born in the 60s and 70s, who grew up in the 80s.
 I fall bang in the middle of this, loving the fact that I can say I’m a 69er… New Romantic music like Depeche Mode, Duran Duran and U2 still fill my playlist daily as I drive to graft.
 I need this to put me a in a better mood whilst I ponder the day’s challenge of herding cats.
 No, not quite.
 Managing Millennials isn’t really like this, but certainly feels this way to most “ballies”!
 Don’t give up hope, you just need to know WHY they are the way they are….and gurus like Simon Sinek have it pretty much taped that WE are to blame for creating Frankenstein!
 WHAT?
 SHOCK!
 HORROR!
 This part certainly resonates the most with me…“failed parenting strategies” he calls it.
 I agree – we WERE told we were special – like Pinocchio?
 A real boy?
 The age of the 80s and 90s meant we were inundated with business books like Tom Peters and positive thinking YES!YES!YES! speakers.
 Just because you want it, means you must go and get it.
 Did you necessarily deserve it is beside the point….
 We in turn have told our children that everyone like would be getting something under our chair ala Oprah…everyone is equally special and clearly deserving.
 Just believe in the Secret, put it “out there” and the universe will automatically deliver you genie-like wishes.
 LOL if only it was so simple.
 So what do we as employers do? #1.
 Manage their expectations.
 They WON’T change the world in three months, feel enlightened or get promoted by just showing up. #2.
 Seek prospective employees who have the grit and old fashioned “no quit” gumshen! #3.
 Do give them “likes” and encouragement.
 “Old men die for it and babies cry for it” hasn’t changed across the generations even though Instagram seems to define how much they feel they are valued in society. #4.
 Definitely try to adopt a more flexible working environment if you business allows for it.
 These precious creatures love flexibility and probably value this above commissions and other long term perks like medical aid. #5.
 Do embrace their difference and dependence on social media, gadgets and travel experiences they crave.
 The longer you try and force feed traditional carrot and stick methodologies the more frustrated you as cat-herder will feel!
 If you LISTEN and are prepared to ADAPT, you make this work in a country where there is an abundance of unemployed (not unemployable!) youth.
 Most of my over - 45 business colleagues have a belief that it’s only Millenials who won’t return phone calls, emails or messages.
 For a long time I’ve also been one of this group who stereotype young internet / Netflix-and-chill / online lighties as not having manners or respect to return messages.
 OK, I exaggerated a bit: Some people return messages—quickly and informatively.
 But most do not.

 I understand that in this always on, wired-in world that there is so much noise out there that something can get lost in the matrix…. point taken.
 I also admit people are really busy – but seriously, too busy to pop a quick emoji of acknowledgement?
 What disturbs me is that people don’t seem too disturbed about this… Call me a “ballie”, but I always felt that like opening doors for ladies, returning messages was important, a sign of reliability, a good thing in business.
 I’ve always made it a point to return all messages regardless of whether it was an unsolicited email or Whatsapp message.
 I might have left just a very short voice mail or a brief email, but I still returned them.
 I viewed it as a responsibility.
 It comes down to two things that leave a bitter taste in my mouth: People are lazy or just plain rude.